German Baroque Artists

 Major Baroque-style palaces include the Zwinger Palace in Dresden, designed by Matthaus Daniel Poppelmann (1709-1728), the Palace of Trier, and the Ludwigsburg Palace, Stuttgart - the largest Baroque Palace in Germany.

-In line with the German concept of Gesamtkunstwerk ("the total work of art"), the architecture of the German government and royal houses was based on the model of the French Baroque, notably the themed royal Palace of Versailles.
+In line with the German concept of Gesamtkunstwerk ("the total work of art"), the architecture of the German royal houses was based on the model of the French Baroque, notably the themed royal Palace of Versailles.
 The finest example of Gesamtkunstwerk in action (featuring cordinated architecture, painting and sculpture) is probably the Prince-Bishop's Palace, Wurzburg.
 The building, designed by Johann Balthasar Neumann, the top European architect of the day, was frescoed - at the invitation of Prince Bishop Karl Philipp von Greiffenklau - by the great Giambattista Tiepolo (1696-1770).
-See: Baroque Architecture.
+For details, see: Wurzburg Residence Frescoes (1750-53).

 List of German Baroque Artists